-- After spending many years reviewing IT analysts’ work, I began to wonder if any IT analyst firm was producing non-corrupt work.
+- After many years of reviewing IT analysts’ work, I wondered if any IT analyst firm was producing non-corrupt work.

-- I review and rate some of the best known IT analysts.
+- I review and rate some of the best-known IT analysts in this article.

 Video Introduction: The Brightwork Research & Analysis Rating of IT Analysts Like Gartner, Forrester, and More

 Text Introduction (Skip if You Watched the Video)

 In 2013, I found it shocking when I began researching Gartner to prepare a book on the company.
 It became apparent that Gartner was not only not performing research, but that Gartner was extremely corrupt.
 At this time, I had not spent much time analyzing the other IT analysts.
 However, as time passed, and after reviewing more and more material from IT analysts, large problems at all of these IT analysts came into focus.
 The studies by IT analysts referenced by software vendors were rigged to meet the software vendor’s specifications.

 In this article, I review other IT analysts along with Gartner.